eXpOSNitc/expos-docs/docs/tutorials/xsm-interrupts-tutorial.md

  6 (address 3072), and console interrupt handler into the two pages starting at memory page 8 (address 4096).
  This is normally done during OS start-up.-->

-<b>The XSM machine enables interrupts only when the machine is executing in unprivileged mode.</b>(If a previously initiated load/store/IN operation is completed while XSM is running in privileged mode,
-the machine waits for next transition to unprivileged mode before processing the interrupt.)</p>
+**The XSM machine enables interrupts only when the machine is executing in unprivileged mode.**(If a previously initiated load/store/IN operation is completed while XSM is running in privileged mode, the machine waits for next transition to unprivileged mode before processing the interrupt.)

 ### Exception handling in XSM